andylyell/bottle-renderer/tasks.md

 #### 2021-12-2
-1. Create a loading affordance to show the image function is doing its thing ~~2.
-Store in new competitor image in local storage~~
+~~1.
+Create a loading affordance to show the image function is doing its thing~~ ~~2.
+Store in new competitor image in local storage~~ ~~3.
+Place in the center of the competitor image~~
-3. Export DataUrls as JPG images for downloading
+4. Export DataUrls as JPG images for downloading